Our bodies were designed with an innate ability to deal with stressful situations.

 - Adaptation: In this second stage the body secretes a stress hormone called cortisol which enables our body to deal with more medium to long term stress.
 In this stage we cope and manage everyday stress quite well.

-- Exhaustion: Overtime stressful events have an accumulative effect and the body is no longer about to adapt.
+- Exhaustion: Overtime stressful events have an accumulative effect and the body is no longer able to adapt.
 By this stage our stress hormones adrenaline and cortisol, as well as, other female (male) hormones are out of balance.

 Common signs the body is exhausted